rconstant/lab-ionic-jwt/readme.md

 * translation service
 * route guards

-I've also setup a demo backend project, to support this one - [Laravel JWT](https://github.com/vmanchev/laravel-jwt)

 Using this seed project, you'll have a working example of
 * user registration
 * user login